Aho-Senpai/Aho-Triggers/Triggernometry/README/RaidBuffs-Repo-README.md

 ## FAQ & Troubleshoting

 Q. "Doing the `/e RaidBuffs...` commands in-game doesn't do anything."
+A.
-A. Check you do NOT have "Hide Chat Log (for privacy)" enabled.
+- Check you do NOT have "Hide Chat Log (for privacy)" enabled.
 (ACT > Plugins > FFXIV Parsing Plugin)
+- The commands are CASE-SENSITIVE.
+Please either copy/paste them, or make sure you respect the case.

 Q. "Images don't show up"
 A. If there was a recent update of the repo, try doing the [Update](#update).
 If not, ping me or DM me on discord.